blahosyl/spicy/README.md

 Maybe add check to see if a recipe has at least 1 ingredient before publishing?

+##### Instances of Ingredient cannot be duplicated

+Instances of ingredient where `ingr_name` & `preparation` is the same cannot be duplicated.

+- "cheese, sliced" and "cheese, grated" are both possible
+- 2 instances of "cheese, grated" are not allowed

+This is true when added new ingredients as well as when editing exisitng one would result in a duplicated.

+##### IngredientQuantities **can** be duplicated

 #### Comment

 Based entirely on the Comment model of the I Think Therefore I Blog walkthrough.